 - Guitars and other musical instruments – over 20 years old and customized

 Regardless of the shipment’s value, FedEx’s liability for loss or damage will not exceed the repair cost, depreciated value, or replacement cost, whichever is less.
 FedEx will pay out the smallest amount, even if that means more work for you.

 Also, the declared value does not cover any loss from loss of profit or income.
 Even if FedEx has full knowledge that a delay or damage will result in the loss of profit.

 - Express – FedEx must receive notice of a claim due to damage, delay, or shortage within 21 calendar days after delivery of the shipment.

 - Ground – The sender or recipient must notify FedEx Ground no later than 60 days after the date of delivery.

 FedEx Declared Value Conclusion

 Stay tuned for our next post in which we will cover UPS declared value fees, then look at some way to lower these costs.
 UPS also does not provide shipping insurance, to be clear.
 How much do you spend on declared value fees?
-Refund Retriever’s reports can give you an exact dollar amount for any period.
+Refund Retriever’s reports can give reveal shipping intelligence your company needs.
 Our declared value report will provide you with the amount spent and a complete list of all the tracking numbers with this surcharge.